ceteri/spark-exercises/exsto/ETL.md

 Later we can leverage our graph analysis to determine *what* they discuss.

-NB: note the use case for `groupByKey` transformations; sometimes it usage is indicated.
+NB: note the use case for `groupByKey` transformations; sometimes its usage is indicated.

 ```python
 import itertools